fangkui0719/ISU_CSIE_Chatting/README.md

 The department of Computer Science and Information Engineering in I-Shou University, Taiwan.

-Project of chatting with Visual Basic.
+Project of chatting ( Visual Basic )

 ChatServer : Server program